radovskyb/watcher/README.md

 2. Notify name of file from event. -- done
 3. Trigger events. -- done
 4. Unique path structures -- done
+5. Change options for on individual files/folders add method instead of at initialization?

 # Example: